lgmorand/workshop-aca/_entries/02-05 Continuous deployment.md

 ## Setup your Github repository

-In order to be able to setup your continuous deployment you'll need a github account and a newly created repository.
+In order to be able to setup your continuous deployment you'll need a GitHub account and a newly created repository.
 We made a public repository where you'll find the sources of the [Hello World container](https://github.com/mavilleg/azurecontainerapps-helloworld).
 [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and then clone this repository within your own environment.

 Now that you have the source code you will be able to modify it and rebuild a container that will be pushed onto Azure Container Apps.